ietf-wg-cellar/ebml-specification/specification.markdown

 #### default

-If an Element is mandatory (has a `EBMLMinOccurence` value greater than zero) but not written within its `Parent Element` or stored as an `Empty Element`, then the `EBML Reader` of the `EBML Document` MUST semantically interpret the `EBML Element` as present with this specified default value for the `EBML Element`. `EBML Elements` that are `Master Elements` MUST NOT declare a `default` value.
+If an Element is mandatory (has a `EBMLMinOccurrence` value greater than zero) but not written within its `Parent Element` or stored as an `Empty Element`, then the `EBML Reader` of the `EBML Document` MUST semantically interpret the `EBML Element` as present with this specified default value for the `EBML Element`. `EBML Elements` that are `Master Elements` MUST NOT declare a `default` value.

 The `default` attribute is OPTIONAL.